dezanche/Hinton_plot/README.md

 - differences in magnitude of the matrix elements are more readily interpreted from the size of the markers as opposed to colour or grayscale differences
 - if complex, the phase is also visualized (as a colour), which is impossible with traditional display

-Examples are shown below for 8-dimensional noise correlation and covariance matrices which are often used in MR image reconstruction.
+Examples are shown below for 8x8 noise correlation and covariance matrices which are often used in MR image reconstruction from coil arrays.
 Similar functionality is available in R's [corrplot](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html) and in Python's [matplotlib](https://matplotlib.org/stable/gallery/specialty_plots/hinton_demo.html).

 ## Usage